 Focus on what’s Important

 There are plenty of activities I wanted to try out which I learnt and practiced as an OT.
 Yet the overwhelming exhaustion of having a newborn meant I had to focus.
-I focused on the most important exercises first.
+I focused on what’s most important.
 This meant that I could fit the important exercises in between feeding, changing diapers and sleep schedules.
+Doing things while changing diapers or clothes is another strategy.
 Check out the Dwight Eisenhower’s urgency-importance decision matrix if you need help in prioritizing.

 Playing, a social bond

 Playing and developing a bond with your child is essential for their development.
 To get you going I have come up with top 10 activities for each month.
-They have been tried and tested in my experiences as a mother and an Occupational Therapist with positive results.
+They have been tried and tested in my experiences as a mother and an Occupational Therapist.

 It’s important to remember that every child is different.
 They have different characteristics and develop their own interests at varying paces.
 Thus, don’t expect identical results.
 I hope that you use these examples as starting points.
 Be creative and adapt them to meet the needs of your child.